arian-askari/SOLID/README.md

 Explore our GitHub repository for a comprehensive guide, code, and access to our datasets:

-# SOLID
+# Intent-Aware Dialog Generation with SOLID

 ## Figure of SOLID's pipeline
 <img src="./figures/SOLID_pipeline.svg">

-## Intent-Aware Dialog Generation with SOLID
 SOLID introduces a new way to create and use dialog seeds for generating intent-aware dialogs illustrated in above figure.
 It begins with generating entity types, names, and attributes.
 This allows SOLID to make detailed background documents and questions.
 These elements help generate deeper and more varied dialogs, making the most of what large language models (LLMs) offer.

 ### Step 1: Seed Generation